Social Security Administration (SSA)

 Unstructured information (or Unstructured Data) - refers to information that either does not have a pre-defined data model and/or does not fit well into relational tables.
 Unstructured information is typically text-heavy, but may contain data such as dates, numbers, and facts as well.
 This results in irregularities and ambiguities that make it difficult to understand using traditional computer programs as compared to data stored in fielded form in databases or annotated (semantically tagged) in documents.

-An enterprise service bus (ESB) is a software architecture model used for designing and implementing the interaction and communication between mutually interacting software applications.
+2 An Enterprise Service Bus (ESB) is a software architecture model used for designing and implementing the interaction and communication between mutually interacting software applications.

-See March 2009 memo from Attorney General Holder.
+4 See the March 2009 memo from Attorney General Holder.